glouppe/info8010-deep-learning/homeworks/README.md

 You can find Miniconda installation instructions in the [official Miniconda documentation](https://docs.conda.io/en/latest/miniconda.html#installing).

-Once anaconda is installed, create a virtual environment dedicated to the homeworks using the following command
+Once Miniconda is installed, create a virtual environment dedicated to the homeworks using the following command
 ```
 conda create --name deep_learning
 ```